cosmos/cosmos-sdk/docs/architecture/adr-063-core-module-api.md

 In short, modules would depend primarily on `cosmossdk.io/core`, and each `cosmossdk.io/runtime/{consensus-engine}` would implement the `cosmossdk.io/core` functionality for that consensus engine.

+On additional piece that would need to be resolved as part of this architecture is how runtimes relate to the server.
+Likely it would make sense to modularize the current server architecture so that it can be used with any runtime even if that is based on a consensus engine besides Comet.
+This means that eventually the Comet runtime would need to encapsulate the logic for starting Comet and the ABCI app.

 ### Testing